-Ischemic stroke is sudden neurologic deficits that result from focal cerebral ischemia associated with permanent brain infarction (eg, positive diffusion-weighted MRI).
-Common causes are (from most to least common) nonthrombotic occlusion of small, deep cortical arteries (lacunar infarction); cardiogenic embolism; arterial thrombosis that decreases cerebral blood flow; and artery-to-artery embolism.
+Ischemic stroke is sudden neurologic deficits that result from focal cerebral ischemia associated with permanent brain infarction (eg, positive results on diffusion-weighted MRI).
+Common causes are (from most to least common) atherothrombotic occlusion of large arteries; cerebral embolism (embolic infarction); nonthrombotic occlusion of small, deep cerebral arteries (lacunar infarction); and proximal arterial stenosis with hypotension that decreases cerebral blood flow in arterial watershed zones (hemodynamic stroke).
 Diagnosis is clinical, but CT or MRI is done to exclude hemorrhage and confirm the presence and extent of stroke.
 Thrombolytic therapy may be useful acutely in certain patients.
-Depending on the cause of stroke, carotid endarterectomy, antiplatelet drugs, or warfarin may help reduce risk of subsequent strokes.
+Depending on the cause of stroke, carotid endarterectomy or stenting, antiplatelet drugs, or warfarin may help reduce risk of subsequent strokes.

 Ischemia usually results from thrombi or emboli.
 Even infarcts classified as lacunar based on clinical criteria (morphology, size, and location) often involve small thrombi or emboli.

 Atherothrombotic occlusion of large arteries (thrombus superimposed on an atherosclerotic artery) is the most common cause of ischemic stroke.